top of page

 About the artist:

-VIOREL FLORESCU was born in 1949 in Sighișoara, Romania, emigrating to the United States at age 30, where he landed his first newspaper job at The Connecticut Post.
+VIOREL FLORESCU ( 1949 - 2022) was born in Sighișoara, Romania, emigrating to the United States at age 30, where he landed his first newspaper job at The Connecticut Post.
 Since that time, he has covered hundreds of major news stories but always gravitated toward documenting the plight of human beings caught helplessly between forces struggling for political power.
 His images have been published in Life, Time, Newsweek, New York Newsday, LA Times, NY Times, NY Daily News, numerous international newspapers, and magazines.

 Florescu’s vivid portraits are a judicious, on-the-spot examination of ourselves, often jarring the historical political memory of events.
 His photographs have been published worldwide, and he’s been witness to a world of change.
 His photography has chronicled lives and loss, creating visual narrations of place - like Bangladesh between disasters, child soldiers fighting in Colombia, Philippines, Sierra Leone, and Liberia.
 Florescu witnessed the health care disaster following the collapse of the former Soviet Union, the Revolution in Romania, Palestinian Intifada, the war in former Yugoslavia, the 9/11 World Trade Center attack, the conflict in Afghanistan, Hurricane Katrina, the building of the post-9/11 New Freedom Tower NYC, and covered numerous local issues, sports, and events.